-• Charity (Zakat): Involves an obligatory tithe or donation of alms to the poor.
+- Charity (Zakat): Involves an obligatory tithe or donation of alms to the poor. - Fasting (Sawm): Involves abstaining from food, drink, and sexual relations from sunrise to sunset during holy month of Ramadan (30 days).

-- Fasting (Sawm): Involves abstaining from food, drink, and sexual relations from sunrise to sunset during holy month of Ramadan (30 days). - Pilgrimage to Mecca (The Hajj): Every adult Muslim who is physically and financially able is expected to perform at least one Hajj in a lifetime.
+Pilgrimage to Mecca (The Hajj): Every adult Muslim who is physically and financially able is expected to perform at least one Hajj in a lifetime.
 Shared Perspectives Many Islamic tenets parallel the other two major world religions, Judaism and Christianity.
 In fact, Muslims consider Christians and Jews "people of the Book," referring to biblical scriptures, because they share their monotheistic belief in one God.
 Abraham: All three faiths trace their lineage back to Abraham, known as Ibrahim in Islam.
 However, Christians and Jews trace their line back to Abraham, his wife Sarah, and their son Isaac; while Muslims descend from Abraham and his Egyptian concubine, Hagar, and their son Ismail.
-Scriptures: Much of the content in the Qur'an is similar to teachings and stories found in the Christian Bible's Old and New Testaments.
-Muslims view Islam as a completion of previous revelations to Jewish and Christian prophets, although Muslims believe Christians distorted God's word and that Muhammad received the true revelation of God.
 Jesus: The three religions differ significantly regarding the role of Jesus.
 While Christians consider Him the divine Messiah who fulfills the Jewish Scriptures, Jews are still waiting for the Messiah to come.
 Muslims recognize Jesus as having been a prophet, but do not acknowledge the Christian view of His divinity.
 They do not believe in the Christian Trinity.
 View of Death: Muslims like Christians strongly advocate the afterlife.
 Muslims believe that the time of death, like birth, is determined by Allah.
 Thus old age, illness, or accident are not considered the real causes of death.
 While people grieve the loss of family members or friends, they do not view death itself as a negative event.
-As with Christians, Muslims believe that a person who lived a good life goes on to live in Heaven (Photo: Dakar's Islamic Institute Library, courtesy of Wikimedia).
+As with Christians, Muslims believe that a person who lived a good life goes on to live in Heaven.
 Concept of Jihad The concept of Jihad, or inner striving, is a fundamental element within Islam.
 Traditionally, it is the principled and moral pursuit of God's will to lead a virtuous life.
 It should not be confused with the publicized violence often associated with Jihad.
 Most Muslims are strongly opposed to terrorism, considering it contrary to Islamic beliefs.
 Ramadan Ramadan is a month-long time for inner reflection, self-control, and focus on God.
 During this time, Muslims who are physically able are required to fast from dawn to sunset.
-Many Muslims believe that denying their hunger tempers them to learn selfcontrol, appreciate the difficulties of the poor, and gain spiritual renewal - by fasting, one learns to appreciate the good in life.
+Many Muslims believe that denying their hunger tempers them to learn self-control, appreciate the difficulties of the poor, and gain spiritual renewal - by fasting, one learns to appreciate the good in life.
 It is common for Muslims to break their fast at sunset with a light meal of dates followed by prayer and then dinner.
-Ramadan occurs during the 9th month of the Islamic calendar (see Time & Space) and observes 3 Islamic holy days. - Lailat ul-Qadr: Known as "The Night of Power," it commemorates Muhammad receiving the first verses of the Qur'an. - Eid-al-Adha (Tabaski): It is the "Festival of Sacrifice" and acknowledges Abraham's willingness to sacrifice his son, Ishmael (Isaac according to the Christian faith), as proof of his loyalty to God.
+Ramadan occurs during the 9th month of the Islamic calendar (see p.2 of Time & Space) and observes 3 Islamic holy days. - Lailat ul-Qadr: Known as "The Night of Power," it commemorates Muhammad receiving the first verses of the Qur'an. - Eid-al-Adha (Tabaski): It is the "Festival of Sacrifice" and acknowledges Abraham's willingness to sacrifice his son, Ishmael (Isaac according to the Christian faith), as proof of his loyalty to God.
 It is celebrated on the day the Hajj ends. - Eid-al-Fitr (Korité): It is a 3-day "Festival of Fast-Breaking" celebrated at Ramadan's end.